wavemaker/docs/learn/hybrid-mobile/device-variables.md

 | _isConnecting_ | checks if the app is trying to connect to backend service |
 | _isNetworkAvailable_ | checks if network connection is available |

+#### **vibrate**
-**vibrate**: Vibrates the device programmatically
+Vibrates the device programmatically.

 | **_Input_ (from data tab)** | **Description** |
 | --- | --- |
 | _Vibration Time_ | seconds to vibrate the device.
 Default value is 2. |

+#### **goOffline**
-**goOffline**: Used to turn the mobile app to offline mode by blocking all network calls.
+Used to turn the mobile app to offline mode by blocking all network calls.

+#### **goOnline**
-**goOnline**: Used to turn the mobile app to online mode by blocking trying to connect to the backend server.
+Used to turn the mobile app to online mode by blocking trying to connect to the backend server.

 ### File Service Operations

+#### **OpenFile**
-**OpenFile**: Opens files like pdf, document, excel and powerpoint.
+Opens files like pdf, document, excel and powerpoint.
 Note: A file can be opened if corresponding application is available on the mobile device.
 For example, a pdf file requires acrobat reader or another file that can open the pdf.
 When a remote file has to be opened for the first time, the file is downloaded.
 On subsequent calls to open the same file, the earlier downloaded file is just opened.

 | **Input Parameter** (from Data Tab) | **Description** | **Sample** |
 | --- | --- | --- |
 | _FileType_ | A string value that denotes the type of file to open. | The default value is pdf.
 Values can be pdf, doc, xls, ppt. |
 | _FilePath_ | A string value that denotes the URL of the file. | http://www.pdf995.com/samples/pdf.pdf) |

+#### **upload**
-**upload**: Retrieves the device contacts list
+Retrieves the device contacts list.

 | **Input Parameter** (from Data Tab) | **Description** |
 | --- | --- |